intel/llvm/sycl/doc/GroupSort.md

 - Traits to distinguish interfaces with `Compare` and `Sorter` parameters.

 - Fallback solution for user's types, user's comparators and/or user's sorters.

+### Level Zero

+To implement `memory_reuired` methods for sorters we need to calculate how much temporary memory is needed.
+However, we don't have an information how much memory is needed by backend compiler.
+That's why we need a Level Zero function that calls a function from the backend and provide actual value to the SYCL code.

 ### Fallback SPIR-V library